 “This research provides evidence that this needs to be addressed in order to ensure equity of service and more positive health outcomes for all Australian women,” said Ms Parayiwa.

-Esri Australia’s National Business Manager, Lisa Dykes, said Ms Parayiwa’s research is an inspiring example of using technology to deliver actionable insight that addresses national challenges around health, critical services and remote living.
+An Esri Australia representative said Ms Parayiwa’s research is an inspiring example of using technology to deliver actionable insight that addresses national challenges around health, critical services and remote living.

 Find out more about the other Esri Young Scholar Award winners.